 Note that throughout this document Australia Pacific LNG Environmental Representative should be understood to mean Australia Pacific LNG Environmental Representative or delegate.
-For the purposes of this CEMP and all Environment related matters the Australia Pacific LNG Environmental Representative is the Australia Pacific LNG Environment Lead for the sub project.
+For the purposes of this CEMP and all Environment related matters the Australia Pacific LNG Environmental Representative is the Environment Manager for the business unit that delivers the scope of work.